-In Digraph Coloring, we are given a digraph D and are asked to calculate the smallest k such that the vertices of D can be partitioned into k acyclic sets.
+In DIGRAPH COLORING, we are given a digraph D and are asked to calculate the smallest k such that the vertices of D can be partitioned into k acyclic sets.
 In other words, the objective of this problem is to color the vertices with the minimum number of colors so that no directed cycle is monochromatic.
-This notion is called the dichromatic number and it was introduced by V. Neumann-Lara [37].
-More recently, digraph coloring has received much attention, in part because it turns out that many results about the chromatic number of undirected graphs quite naturally carry over to the dichromatic number of digraphs [1,2,4,7,11,20-24,32,34,35,38].
-We note that Digraph Coloring generalizes Coloring (if we simply replace all edges of a graph by pairs of anti-parallel arcs) and is therefore NP-complete.
+The notion of dichromatic number was introduced by V. Neumann-Lara [37].
+More recently, digraph coloring has received much attention, in part because it turns out that many results about the chromatic number of undirected graphs quite naturally carry over to the dichromatic number of digraphs [1, 2, 4, 7, 11, 20, 21, 22, 23, 24, 32, 34, 35, 38].

+We note that DIGRAPH COLORING generalizes COLORING (if we simply replace all edges of a graph by pairs of anti-parallel arcs) and is therefore NP-complete.

-In this paper we are interested in the computational complexity of Digraph Coloring from the point of view of structural parameterized complexity.
-Our main motivation for studying this is that (undirected) Coloring is a problem of central importance in this area whose complexity is well-understood, and it is natural to hope that some of the known tractability results may carry over to digraphs - especially because, as we mentioned, Digraph Coloring seems to behave as a very close counterpart to Coloring in many respects.
-In particular, for undirected graphs, the complexity of Coloring for "almost-acyclic" graphs is very precisely known: for all $k \geq 3$ there is a $O^(k^{\text{tw}})$ algorithm, where tw is the input graph's treewidth, and this is optimal (under the SETH) even if we replace treewidth by much more restrictive parameters [27,33].
-Can we achieve the same amount of precision for Digraph Coloring?
+In this paper we are interested in the computational complexity of DIGRAPH COLORING from the point of view of structural parameterized complexity1.
+Our main motivation for studying this is that (undirected) COLORING is a problem of central importance in this area whose complexity is well-understood, and it is natural to hope that some of the known tractability results may carry over to digraphs - especially because, as we mentioned, DIGRAPH COLORING seems to behave as a very close counterpart to COLORING in many respects.
+In particular, for undirected graphs, the complexity of COLORING for "almostacyclic" graphs is very precisely known: for all $k \geq 3$ there is a $O^(k^{tw})$ algorithm, where tw is the input graph's treewidth, and this is optimal (under the SETH) even if we replace treewidth by much more restrictive parameters [27, 33].
+Can we achieve the same amount of precision for DIGRAPH COLORING?

-Our results: The main question motivating this paper is therefore the following: Does Digraph Coloring also become tractable for "almost-acyclic" inputs?
+Our results The main question motivating this paper is therefore the following: Does DIGRAPH COLORING also become tractable for "almost-acyclic" inputs?
 We attack this question from two directions.

-First, in Section 3, we consider the notion of acyclicity in the digraph sense and study cases where the input digraph is close to being a DAG.
+First, we consider the notion of acyclicity in the digraph sense and study cases where the input digraph is close to being a DAG.
 Possibly the most natural such measure is directed feedback vertex set (DFVS), which is the minimum number of vertices whose removal destroys all directed cycles.
-The problem is paraNP-hard for this parameter, as for all fixed $k \geq 2$ , k-Digraph Coloring is already known to be NP-hard, for inputs of DFVS at most k+4 [34].
-Our first contribution is to tighten this result by showing that actually k-Digraph Coloring is already NP-hard for DFVS of size exactly k.
+The problem is paraNP-hard for this parameter, as for all fixed $k \ge 2$, k-DIGRAPH COLORING is already known to be NP-hard, for inputs of DFVS at most k + 4 [34].
+Our first contribution is to tighten this result by showing that actually k-DIGRAPH COLORING is already NP-hard for DFVS of size exactly k.
 This closes the gap left by the reduction of [34] and provides a complete dichotomy, as the problem is trivially FPT by k when the DFVS has size strictly smaller than k (the only non-trivial part of the problem in this case is to find the DFVS [10]).
-In the end of this section we consider 2-Digraph Coloring on oriented graphs.
-We prove that it is NP-hard to decide if an oriented graph is 2-colorable even in cases where the size of DFVS is 3.
-This is tight as there exists an easy argument showing that all oriented graphs with DFVS k are k-colorable.